joren485/blog/_posts/2022-08-25-github-pages-command-injection.md

 title:  "Command Injection in the GitHub Pages Build Pipeline"
 date:   "2022-08-25"
 author: "Joren Vrancken"
-lang: "en"
+lang: "en-us"
 ---

 Recently, I participated in the [GitHub Bug Bounty program](https://bounty.github.com/) (run through [HackerOne](https://hackerone.com/github)).
-This is a writeup of a command injection bug I discovered in GitHub Pages build process.
+This is a write-up of a command injection bug I discovered in GitHub Pages build process.

 ### GitHub Pages
 [GitHub Pages](https://pages.github.com/) is a static content hosting service.
 It allows users to host the content of their repositories at `username.github.io` or a custom domain.
 It is widely used for hosting simple static pages, such as documentation and blogs (e.g. this blog is hosted on GitHub Pages).